top of page

 My Prospectus

-Student engagement is a heavily debated topic, being essential to the learning process and one's future yet perceived to be decreasing, as seen in growing absenteeism or teacher testimonials.
-Yet, many studies describe student engagement to be improving in 2025, through some aspects show no recovery since COVID.
-The high reports of learning apathy must still be addressed, with many means of disengagement involving a lack of overall purpose or meaning in their coursework.
+Student engagement is a heavily debated topic, being essential to the learning process and one's future yet perceived to be decreasing.
+The high reports of learning apathy must be addressed, with many means of disengagement involving a lack of overall purpose or meaning in their coursework.

-In my research, I aim to explore different meaning-making theories, namely Ausubel's meaningful learning theory, reader-response criticism, and the narrative paradigm theory, to evaluate their potential effectiveness when further emphasized in classroom implementation.
+In my research, I aim to explore different meaning-making theories, namely Ausubel's meaningful learning theory, reader-response criticism, and the narrative paradigm theory, to evaluate their potential effectiveness when implemented in classrooms.

 Conducting Interviews